-Our investments consisted of corporate debt securities and are considered available-for-sale.
-The specific identification method is used to determine the cost basis of investments sold.
-Our investments are recorded in our Balance Sheets at fair value.
+Investments, held in the past, consisted of corporate debt securities and were considered available-for-sale.
+The specific identification method was used to determine the cost basis of investments sold.
+Our investments were recorded in our Balance Sheets at fair value.
 We classified our investments as current based on the nature of the investments and their availability for use in current operations.
-Unrealized gains and losses on our investments are included in accumulated other comprehensive income (loss), net of tax.
-Realized gains or losses and impairment losses that are determined to be other-than-temporary are recorded in other income, net in our Statements of Operations.
-We currently do not own any corporate bonds but should direct debt securities be utilized in the future, we would treat them as described above.
+Unrealized gains and losses on our investments were included in accumulated other comprehensive income (loss), net of tax.
+Realized gains or losses and impairment losses that were determined to be other-than-temporary were recorded in other income, net, in our Statements of Operations.
+As of December 31, 2023, we do not own any corporate debt securities, but should direct debt securities be utilized in the future, we would treat them as described above.